Aller au contenu

 Installed wind energy capacity

 While solar PV (combined) is the largest source of renewable energy in the power sector, wind turbines still generate more energy at the utility-scale.
-Australia has significant wind resources, which has led to over 10.5 GW of installed capacity as of 2022.
-The Step Change scenario expects significant growth in onshore wind capacity, which is more than double the current growth rate.
+Australia has significant wind resources, which has led to over 12 GW of installed capacity as of 2024.
+The Step Change scenario currently expects significant growth (double the current growth rate) in wind capacity until 2036 and mostly driven by onshore wind.
+Offshore wind is planned to start from 2032 onwards in response to Victorian offshore wind targets.
+By 2050, the Step Change scenario expects 59 GW of onshore wind and 9 GW of offshore wind.